|CU Home||School of the Arts||Search | Directory | Help|

 Beginning Fiction, Poetry, or Nonfiction Workshop (3 pts)

 This course is open to all students, and offers sections in fiction, poetry, and creative non-fiction.
-Admission is decided by lottery.
 Beginning workshops are designed for students who have little or no previous experience writing literary texts in a particular genre.
 Students are introduced to a range of technical and imaginative concerns through exercises and discussions, and eventually produce their own writing for the critical analysis of the class.

 Intermediate Fiction, Poetry, or Nonfiction Workshop (3 pts)